eclipse-archived/flux/README.md

   npm install
   ```

-  Then you can star the node.js server application:
+  Then you can start the node.js server application:

   ```
   npm start